Mathematics & Statistics

 Geographic Diversity

-Students from other countries are interested in Mathematics & Statistics, too.
-About 58.0% of those with this major are international students.
+Mathematics & Statistics appeals to people across the globe.
+About 54.9% of those with this major are international students.

 How Much Do Mathematics & Statistics Majors Make?